You're Doing Work Search WRONG in 2023!

 The Benefits of Finding a Job

-If you have any questions about your work search or workers' compensation claim in New York, feel free to reach out for a free consultation.
+If you have any questions about your work search or workers' compensation claim in New York, feel free to reach out to me, Rex Zachofsky, at 212-406-8989, for a free consultation.
 Our conversation is confidential and can potentially save you thousands in benefits.

 For more information and resources, be sure to subscribe and stay updated on the latest tips for filing and maximizing your workers' compensation claim.